 International Conventions and Domestic Laws Applicable to the Resolution of Maritime Passenger Claims

 Passenger claims in Spain are regulated by International Conventions, European Regulations, and domestic laws.

 Spain is a member state of the 1974 Athens Convention relating to the Carriage of Passengers and their Luggage by Sea of 13 December 1974 and of the 2002 Protocol to that Convention.

-European Regulation 392/2009 extends the scope of application of the Athens Convention beyond any international carriage to any carriage by sea within a single Member State on board ships of Classes A and B, where:
+European Regulation 392/2009 extends the scope of application of the Athens Convention to any carriage by sea within a single member state on board ships of Classes A and B, where:

 The Spanish Shipping Act (SSA) regulates the contract of carriage of passengers by sea in Articles 287 et seq.
 The SSA applies to all international and domestic carriage of passengers and their luggage by sea and provides, in Article 298, that carriers’ liability shall be regulated by the 1974 Athens Convention, as amended by the Protocols to which Spain is a party, the Regulations of the European Union and by the SSA.

 The Spanish Constitution establishes that International Conventions duly ratified by Spain and European Regulations are not only directly applicable, but they also prevail and take preference over domestic law in the event of conflict.
-Therefore, while the three sources of law currently direct to the 1974 Athens Convention, as amended by the 2002 Protocol, this has not always been the case and conflict of law rules may have to be considered when deciding the applicable law in the future.
+Therefore, while the three sources of law are currently directed to the 1974 Athens Convention, as amended by the 2002 Protocol, this has not always been the case, and conflict of law rules may have to be considered when deciding the applicable law in the future.

 Time Limit to File a Claim

 The time limit for any action for damages arising out of the death of or personal injury to a passenger or for the loss of or damage to luggage is two years.
 This time limit is the same for actions under the Athens Convention, the European Regulation or the SSA.